A look at what the FBI’s Kavanaugh investigation will entail | WTOP

 WHAT IS THE FBI’S ROLE?

-The FBI conducts background checks for federal nominees but the agency does not make judgments on the credibility or significance of allegations.
+The FBI conducts background checks for federal nominees but does not make judgments on the credibility or significance of allegations.

-Investigators compile information about the nominee’s past and then provide findings to the agency that requested the background check — in this case, the White House.
-The information would then be added to the nominee’s background file, which is available to senators.
+Investigators compile information about a nominee’s past and provide findings to the agency that requested the background check; in this case, it’s the White House.
+The information would be added to the nominee’s background file, which is available to senators.

-Typically, background investigations do not go back decades, as will be needed in Kavanaugh’s case because the allegations are about things said to have happened during his teenage years.
+Typically, background investigations do not go back decades, but that’s what is needed in Kavanaugh’s case because the allegations are about incidents said to have happened during his teenage years.
+Kavanaugh is now 53.

 COULD THE FBI INVESTIGATION BRING CLARITY TO WHAT HAPPENED?